Chelsea news: Danny Drinkwater charged with drink-driving as court date set | Goal.com

 In December, Maurizio Sarri, who replaced Conte at the start of the season, said that the midfielder was free to move on from Chelsea if he wished to leave.

+Goal also reported that he had offers for a loan move over the summer from more than one Premier League club, but the switch away from Stamford Bridge did not materialise.

-Chelsea went on to defeat West Ham 2-0 on Monday behind a pair of goals from Eden Hazard.
+Chelsea defeated West Ham 2-0 on Monday courtesy of two goals from Eden Hazard.

-With the victory, the Blues sit third in the Premier League, two points ahead of rivals Tottenham, who have a game in hand.
+With the victory, the Blues moved up to third in the Premier League, two points ahead of rivals Tottenham, who have a game in hand.

+But Sarri's side will now turn their focus towards the Europa League as Chelsea face Slavia Prague in the first leg of their quarter-final clash on Thursday.